liontamerbc/bluebyt-wayfire/README.md

 ## ⚙️ Configuration

-- Configs are stored in `$HOME/.config/wayfire.ini` and `$HOME/.config/wf-shell.ini`.
+The installer will back up your existing configs and store them in:
-- The installer will back up your existing configs.
+- `$HOME/.config/wayfire.ini`

-## 🔧 System-Specific Changes
+- `$HOME/.config/wf-shell.ini`

-The configuration files may need adjustments based on your specific system setup.
-Here are the key files that might require modifications:
+These files may need adjustments based on your system setup:

 1. **`wayfire.ini`**
-   - Display configuration (resolution, refresh rate)
+   - Display configuration
-   - GPU-specific settings
+   - GPU settings
-   - Input device settings
+   - Input devices
-   - Performance optimizations
+   - Performance

 2. **`wf-shell.ini`**
    - Workspace layout
-   - Window management rules
+   - Window management
-   - Input device bindings
+   - Input bindings
-   - Theme and appearance settings
+   - Theme settings

 The installer automatically handles hardware-specific configurations, including:
-- GPU driver installation
+- GPU drivers
-- Wi-Fi driver installation
+- Wi-Fi
-- Bluetooth setup
+- Bluetooth
-- System-specific dependencies
+- System dependencies

 These files are automatically backed up by the installer, so you can safely experiment with changes.
 If you need to revert to default settings, simply restore from the backup.